MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-activities.md

 ---
-title: Configuration Manager Integration Pack Activities
+title: Configuration Manager integration pack activities
-description: Configuration instructions for activities provided by the Configuration Manager integration pack. ms.custom: na ms.date: 03/08/2017 ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology: orchestrator ms.tgt_pltfrm: na
+description: This article contains configuration instructions for activities provided by the Configuration Manager integration pack. ms.date: 01/17/2018 ms.prod: system-center-threshold ms.technology: orchestrator ms.topic: reference
-ms.topic: reference
-ms.assetid: ab4cf719-4cd3-4a38-92f6-c3019452e8ca
-author: cfreemanwa
+author: rayne-wiselman
 ms.author: raynew
 manager: carmonm
-robots: noindex
 ---

-# Configuration Manager Integration Pack Activities for System Center 2016 - Orchestrator
+# Configuration Manager integration pack activities

 The following configuration instructions apply to all activities in this integration pack.

-**Activity Properties**
+## Activity properties

 Each activity has a set of required or optional properties that define the configuration of that activity.
 This includes how it connects to